dgarijo/Widoco/README.md

 `-noPlaceHolderText`: Do not add any placeholder text (this will remove intro, abstract (if empty) and description sections).

-`-excludeProvenance`: Do not add the link "Provenance of this page" in the metadata header section

 `-ontFile PATH`  [required (unless -ontURI is used)]: Load a local ontology file (from PATH) to document.
 This option is incompatible with -ontURI

 `-outFolder folderName`: Specifies the name of the folder where to save the documentation.
 By default is 'myDocumentation'